Accessibility by another name – does it work?

 Housing quality improves health

 A man in a bright yellow T shirt is painting and archway in a wall inside a home.
 The wall is grey and there are tools on the floor.
 Housing quality improves health.Ever wondered what the long term effects of a home modification are?
-A longitudinal study from the UK shows that household improvements in social housing can reduce risk of hospital stays, particularly in older people.
+A longitudinal study shows that household improvements in social housing can reduce risk of hospital stays.

-Over the ten years of the study, they found that homes that were modified and upgraded correlated with reduced hospital events.
+Over ten years, researchers found that modified and upgraded homes correlated with reduced hospital events.
 That means savings in the health budget or beds freed up for other patients.
 Obviously it is better for occupants too.

 The title of the study is, “Emergency hospital admissions associated with a non-randomised housing intervention meeting national housing quality standards: a longitudinal data linkage study”.
 Sarah Rodgers et al. Journal of Epidemiology and Community Health.